High-net-worth investors generally want two things from their adviser.

 That’s a lot of time to feel unhappy.

-So you don’t waste your time looking at yesterday’s news…
+Don’t waste your time looking at yesterday’s news.

 Imagine the time, pain and money you may save.